-CoAE uses co-attention and co-excitation only for integral feature aggregation.
+CoAE adopts both these two operations for integral feature aggregation.
 Besides, CoAE proposes a proposal ranking loss to supervise RPN based on RoI feature aggregation.
-CoAE outperforms SiamMask on MS COCO benchmark and OSCD on PASCAL VOC benchmark, and the attention mechanism for feature aggregation is also inherited by later methods.
+CoAE outperforms SiamMask on the MS COCO benchmark and OSCD on the PASCAL VOC benchmark, demonstrating the capacity of the attention mechanism on OSOL.